By Dr. Jim Dahle, WCI Founder

 - Convert the entire sum to a Roth IRA.
 Only recommended if it is a relatively small amount and you can afford to pay the taxes out of current earnings or taxable investments with relatively high basis.

-- Roll the money over into a 401(k), 403(b), or Individual 401(k).
+- Roll the money over into a 401(k), 403(b), or individual 401(k).
 401(k)s don’t count in the aforementioned pro-rata calculation.
-Some physicians have even opened an Individual 401(k) at Fidelity or eTrade (the Vanguard Individual 401(k) doesn’t accept IRA rollovers) in order to facilitate a Backdoor Roth IRA.
+Some physicians even open an individual 401(k) at Fidelity, eTrade, or Vanguard (rollovers from traditional IRAs to solo 401(k)s is a recent addition to Vanguard) in order to facilitate a Backdoor Roth IRA.

 The next part of the Backdoor Roth IRA is done months later when you (or your accountant) fill out your IRS Form 8606 on your taxes.
 Don't forget to do it or there is a $50 penalty.
-Remember that you need one form for each spouse.
-INDIVIDUAL Retirement Arrangements.
-You need to double-check this to make sure it is done right, even if you hire a pro.
+Remember that you need one form for each spouse: INDIVIDUAL Retirement Arrangements.
+You need to double-check this to make sure it is done right, even if you hire a pro to avoid screwing up this part.
 Advisors have told me that they have had to help clients fix dozens of these that tax preparers have done improperly.
 If you don't do it right, you'll pay taxes twice on your Backdoor Roth IRA contribution.

 Page 1 (below) shows a “distribution” from your non-deductible IRA.
 Since the money was already taxed, the taxable amount on your distribution is zero.
 Line 1 is your non-deductible contribution.
-On Line 2, your basis is zero because you had no money in a traditional IRA on December 31 of last year (if you've been carrying a non-deductible IRA for years this may not be zero).
+On Line 2, your basis is zero because you had no money in a traditional IRA on December 31 of last year (if you've been carrying a non-deductible IRA for years, this may not be zero).
 Line 6 is zero in a typical year.
-Note that Turbotax may fill this out a little differently (may leave lines 6-12 blank) but you end up with the same thing.
-Line 13 is the same as line 3, so tax due is zero.
+Note that TurboTax may fill this out a little differently (may leave lines 6-12 blank), but you end up with the same thing.
+Line 13 is the same as line 3, so the tax due is zero.

-When double-checking your tax preparer's work, you want to concentrate on lines 2, 14, 15c, and 18, and make sure they're a very small amount, like zero, and not a very large amount, like $6,000.
-The form can get more complicated if you are doing other Roth conversions at the same time or if you made a contribution for the previous year (i.e. made your 2020 contribution in 2021).
+When double-checking your tax preparer's work, you want to concentrate on lines 2, 14, 15c, and 18, and make sure they're a very small amount, like zero, and not a very large amount, like $7,000.
+The form can get more complicated if you are doing other Roth conversions at the same time or if you made a contribution for the previous year (i.e., made your 2022 contribution in 2023).
 See below for more details.

 Notice how there is no place on the form to put the date when you made the contribution or the date when you made the conversion.
 It isn't on the form your IRA custodian sends to the IRS (1099-R) either.